With summer ending in Ballwin and St. Charles, now is a good time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Wash the drain port using a small, round paintbrush.
-Connect the drain tube and restore power.
+Clean the drain port using a small, round paintbrush.
+Reconnect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall